Eugenia Apostol: Philippine Daily Inquirer

 The newspaper started with a staff of forty in a hundredsquare-meter office and a circulation of thirty thousand copies limited largely to Metro Manila.
 Aided by the high excitement surrounding the election campaign, PDIs growth was dramatic.
 Its circulation quickly ballooned to a peak of half-a-million copies daily.
 In just three months after its appearance, it became the leading Philippine broadsheet, accounting for 22.3 percent of the Metro Manila market, making it the country's number one daily in terms of circulation.
 Demand was so great that production had to be done by five different printers in separate locations in the city.

 Marcos dismissed the Inquirer and other opposition papers as the "mosquito press".
 Military plans to arrest opposition figures after a Marcos victory were leaked to the press.
 Apostol's name was at the top of the list.
 Later, Apostol dismissed the threat, saying, "It was alphabetical."
-Juan Ponce Enrile filed suit against Apostol, alleging that she had diverted funds from Mr & Ms to establish the Inquirer.
-The suit referred to the use of Mr & Ms money to capitalize PDI.
+Juan Ponce Enrile, one of the initial stakeholders of Mr. & Ms. Publishing Company, filed suit against Apostol, alleging that she had diverted funds from Mr. & Ms. to establish the Inquirer.
+The suit referred to the use of Mr. & Ms. money to capitalize PDI.
 Apostol contended that the loan had been paid back.
 The case was dismissed in 1994 but continued until the Supreme Court finally ruled in Apostol's favor in 1998.

-In the 1990s the Philippine Daily Inquirer underwent a struggle for power - between Apostol and her managers.
+In the 1990s the Philippine Daily Inquirer underwent a struggle for power – between Apostol and her managers.
 Apostol severed all corporate and editorial ties with the Philippine Daily Inquirer on January 26, 1994, resigning from the board and retiring from the paper.
 She is said to have seen the battle for corporate control to be detrimental to the paper's growth.